Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

 \subsection{The dioperad $\calV_\infty$}

-Pre-CY algebras where originally named $\calV_\infty$-algebras in \cite{TZ07}.
-As this name suggests, pre-CY algebras appears as a homotopical version of $\calV$-algebras, which are associative algebras with a compatible copairing.
+Pre-CY algebras were originally named $\calV_\infty$-algebras in \cite{TZ07}; as this name suggests, pre-CY algebras appear as a homotopical version of $\calV$-algebras, which are associative algebras with a compatible copairing.
 This perspective is explained in detail in \cite{poirier2019koszuality}, using the formalism of Koszul duality for dioperads.

 \begin{definition}[{\cite[Definition~3.1]{PoiTra23}}] For every integer $n$, the $\calV^{(n)}$-dioperad is defined by the following presentation, with two generators $\mu$ and $\nu$ in degree $0$ and $-n$ respectively,